What's On in Montreal

 Montreal International Jazz Festival (June to July)

-The Montreal International Jazz Festival holds the Guinness World Record as the world’s largest jazz festival.
+The Montreal International Jazz Festival is one of the world’s largest jazz festivals.
 Music lovers are spoiled for choice, with 3,000 jazz artists spread out over 650 concerts and at more than 20 venues.
 Many of these concerts are free outdoor performances, making the beautiful music accessible to everyone.
 The festival is 10 days long and many roads in downtown Montreal are closed to traffic for the duration.

 National Hockey League (September)